PamCR/project-1/README.md

 - * What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 Load balancers protect from a DDoS attack by distributing traffic in a balanced way.
 A jump box will allow us access to all our VM's from one device, can facilitate management of other VM's, and gives secure access.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
-- _TODO:* What does Filebeat watch for?_
+- * What does Filebeat watch for?_
 - Filebeat watches log files, as well as log events.
-- _TODO:* What does Metricbeat record?_ Metricbeat records metrics and statistics from an operating system.
+- * What does Metricbeat record?_ Metricbeat records metrics and statistics from an operating system.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.